Nuclear suppression of $\phi$ meson yields with large $p_T$ at the RHIC and the LHC

-A full three-dimensional (3+1D) ideal hydrodynamics description~\cite{Hirano2001,HT2002} is employed to give the space-time evolutionary informations of the QCD medium such as parton density, temperature, fraction of the hadronic phase and the four flow velocity at every time step.
-There left only one parameter $\hat{q}_0\tau_0$ the product of initial value of jet transport parameter $\hat{q}_0$ at the most central position in the overlap region and the initial time $\tau_0$ when the QCD medium is formed.
-It characterize the overall strength of jet-medium interaction that rely on the collision energy and system, also the amount of the energy loss of the energetic jets.
+A full three-dimensional (3+1D) ideal hydrodynamics description~\cite{Hirano2001,HT2002} is employed to give the space-time evolutionary information of the QCD medium such as parton density, temperature, fraction of the hadronic phase and the four flow velocity at every time step.
+There remains only one parameter $\hat{q}_0\tau_0$: the product of initial value of jet transport parameter $\hat{q}_0$ at the most central position in the overlap region and the initial time $\tau_0$ when the QCD medium is formed.
+It characterizes the overall strength of jet-medium interaction that rely on the collision energy and system, also the amount of the energy loss of the energetic jets.
 To finally derive the production in A+A collisions, we replace the vacuum fragmentation functions in Eq.~(\ref{eq:ptspec}) by the initial production position and jet propagation direction averaged medium modified fragmentation functions, scaled by the number of binary nucleon-nucleon collisions at the average value of the impact parameter $b$ in $\rm A+A$ collisions.
+To demonstrate the medium modification of the single hadron production, the nuclear modification factor $R_{\rm AA}$ as a function of $p_T$ is introduced to divide cross sections in $\rm A+A$ collisions by the ones in p+p, scaled by the number of binary nucleon-nucleon collisions with a chosen impact parameter $b$ as follows:

+where $N_{bin}^{AB}(b)=\int d^{2}r t_{A}(r)t_{B}(|\vec b-\vec r|)$ is calculated using the Glauber model.
+The fixed value of impact-parameters in the calculation of the spectra and the modification factor are also determined through the Glauber geometric fractional cross sections at given centrality of the heavy-ion collisions.

 We calculate the inclusive $\phi$ meson productions in nuclear nuclear collisions up to NLO at the RHIC and the LHC using this unified framework as studying $\pi^0$, $\eta$ and $\rho^0$~\cite{Chen:2010te,Chen:2011vt,Dai:2015dxa,Dai:2017tuy}.
 We apply the same choice of the parameter values $\hat{q}_0\tau_0$ with the initial formation time $\tau_0=0.6$~fm of the quark-gluon plasma, which has been found to give very nice descriptions of those neutral mesons in HIC.
 Initial-state cold nuclear matter effects is also taken into account by employing the EPS09s parametrization set of nuclear PDFs $f_{a/A}(x_a,\mu^2)$~\cite{Eskola:2009uj}.
-To demonstrate the medium modification of the single hadron production, the nuclear modification factor $R_{\rm AA}$ as a function of $p_T$ is introduced to divide cross sections in $\rm A+A$ collisions by the ones in p+p, scaled by the number of binary nucleon-nucleon collisions with a chosen impact parameter $b$ as follows: